waYne1337/antcolony_microbit/README.md

   every execution should be unique
 * by holding the left button on the controller, you can increase the amount of ants (initially 3, maximal 7)
 * by holding the right button on the controller, you can decrease the amount of ants (minimal 1)
-* to restart the program, plug off the battery and plug it on again (the reset switch at the back of the controller did not always work on my controller)
+* to restart the program, unplug the battery and plug it again (the reset switch at the back of the controller did not always work on my controller)

 ## What else to say